The Liver – Hepatic System

 - Constipation – Bile acts as a natural laxative.
 If you are tight and restricted or lack bile, this can be an issue.

-- Food allergies – This could be due to a lack of digestive enzymes or an overburdened liver that could be having problems processing certain nutrients.
+- Food allergies – This could be due to a lack of digestive enzymes or an overburdened liver that struggles to process certain nutrients.

 - High cholesterol levels – Most of the body’s cholesterol is manufactured by the liver.
 Cholesterol is used by the body to bind with environmental toxins.
 Excess cholesterol is then removed through bile.
-If your liver is sluggish due to a lack of fiber or water, it could lead to elevated cholesterol levels.
+If it becomes sluggish due to a lack of fiber or water, it could lead to elevated cholesterol levels.

-- Intestinal gas bloating and stress – These symptoms could also signal mild liver dysfunction or sluggishness.
+- Intestinal gas bloating and stress – These symptoms could also signal mild dysfunction or sluggishness.

-- Nausea vomiting and diarrhea – Could be caused by the liver dumping some excess toxins into the intestinal tract.
+- Nausea, vomiting, and diarrhea could be caused by the liver dumping excess toxins into the intestinal tract.

-- Severe Body Odor – General sign of body toxicity and some feel it is time for some cleansing.
+- Severe Body Odor – A General sign of body toxicity, and some feel it is time for some cleansing.
 Usually related to digestive sluggishness.

 Metabolic Concerns